Gordie Perry

 A multi-sport athlete, Perry was also a life member and past president of the Ottawa Curling Club.
 Since 1961, the club has held the year-ending "Gordie Perry Bonspiel" in his honour.
-Perry, nicknamed the "Galloping Ghost" also played baseball.
+Perry won the "Royal Jubilee" curling title in 1953 using iron stones, and then won the title again in 1956 using granite.
+He was also the past president of the Governor General's Curling Club.
+He was the skip of one of the two Ottawa Curling Club rinks that won the Quebec Challenge Cup in 1957.